-- 5. A brief of the submissions of the Complainant is as under: - (a) In the communication by the company vide letter dated 7th Jan 2015 a categorical message was given to the Respondent that their Firm was not reappointed.
+- 5. A brief of the submissions of the Complainant is as under: - (a) The company was closed based on our request, following due process under Company Law, because there were no operations in the company.
+The company was created for a specific project, which couldn't attract finances and therefore had to be closed down.
+It was not closed down by the Government due to any non compliances.
+The facts of the disciplinary complaints are the same as for our other companies (case No 375/2017, 288/2017, 289/2017).
+Therefore the matter may be decided as in other cases. - (b) In the communication by the company vide letter dated 7th Jan 2015 a categorical message was given to the Respondent that their firm was not reappointed.
 The Respondent having been offended by this message had sought confirmation vide email dated 13th Jan 2015.
 The appointment of new auditors had taken place only on 16th January 2015.
-These documents sufficiently prove that the allegation of back dating regarding appointment of new auditors was contrary to evidences on record. - (b) The consent letter was given by the Respondent to the company on 27th June 2014, long before the date of AGM held on 29th Sep 2014.
+These documents sufficiently prove that the allegation of back dating regarding appointment of new auditors was contrary to evidences on record. - (c) The consent letter was given by the Respondent to the company on 27th June 2014, long before the date of AGM held on 29th Sep 2014.
 The reply from the company staff on 29th Sep 2014 was in the background that the shareholders were going to consider the reappointment of the Respondent in the meeting to be held.
-However, when the meeting took place the shareholders did not pass the resolution of reappointment of the Respondent.

-- (c) The future course regarding appointment of auditors was not clear and it was not finalized in that meeting.
+However, when the meeting took place the shareholders did not pass the resolution of reappointment of the Respondent. - (d) The future course regarding appointment of auditors was not clear and it was not finalized in that meeting.
 This fact had been in the knowledge of the Respondent's office right since the day the AGM took place from telephone calls between company officers and Respondent's team.
 It was in this background a new mail was sent by the Respondent's office on 6th Oct 2014, seeking copy of AGM notice.
-As their intent was to insist for reappointment as clear to the company officers, they had nothing more to respond except suggesting that the Respondent's office can again ask for (seek) re-appointment, with appropriate documents.
-This was in the back ground that no new auditor's name had been decided till then despite non-reappointment of the Respondent in the AGM that was held on 29th Sep 2014. - (d) In the meantime the company continued its efforts to bring the Respondent to discussion table, as evident from the email dated 11th Nov 2014.
-Having failed to achieve an amicable separation the company moved on with future course of action and the notice dated 21st Nov 2014 was the evidence to this effect. - (e) As regards the comment of the Respondent in the letter dated 29th May 2015 -"Further huge dues are pending with the company and their respective group companies", the Complainant submitted that there were 'no dues' pending from the company.
+As their intent was to insist for reappointment as clear to the company officers, they had nothing more to respond except suggesting that the Respondent's office can again ask for (seek) reappointment, with appropriate documents.
+This was in the back ground that no new auditor's name had been decided till then despite non-reappointment of the Respondent in the AGM that was held on 29th Sep 2014.

+- (e) In the meantime the company continued its efforts to bring the Respondent to discussion table, as evident from the email dated 11th Nov 2014.
+Having failed to achieve an amicable separation the company moved on with future course of action and the notice dated 21st Nov 2014 was the evidence to this effect. - (f) As regards the comment of the Respondent in the letter dated 29th May 2015 -"Further huge dues are pending with the company and their respective group companies", the Complainant submitted that there were 'no dues' pending from the company.
 The Complainant provided a copy of the bank statement against all invoices where payments were made.
-Till that time, the Respondent firm had not submitted any other details to the Complainant regarding their claim of dues. - (f) The Respondent vide letter dated 29th May, 2015 makes the following claims to the new auditors: "This is to inform you that we have already (been) appointed in the annual general meeting held on Sep 29th 2014......". - It was gross misrepresentation of what actually happened. - (g) Further, in their email dated 6th July 2015 the Respondent stated as under:
+Till that time, the Respondent firm had not submitted any other details to the Complainant regarding their claim of dues. - (g) The Respondent vide letter dated 29th May, 2015 makes the following claims to the new auditors: "This is to inform you that we have already (been) appointed in the annual general meeting held on Sep 29th 2014.....".

+It was gross misrepresentation of what actually happened.

+(h) Further, in their email dated 6th July 2015 the Respondent stated as under: